phlummox-mirrors/backupninja/README.md

 The following backup types are supported:

- - secure, remote, incremental filesytem backup (via rdiff-backup) incremental data is compressed. permissions are retained even with an unpriviledged backup user
+ - secure, remote, incremental filesystem backup (via rdiff-backup) incremental data is compressed. permissions are retained even with an unpriviledged backup user
  - backup of mysql databases (via mysqlhotcopy and mysqldump)